pablorevilla-meshtastic/meshview/CONTRIBUTING.md

 2. Fork the repository and clone it locally.
 3. Set up the development environment:
 4. Run the app locally
-5. Create a new branch, make your changes, commit, and push.
+5. Create a new branch from `develop`, make your changes, commit, and push.
-6. Open a pull request!
+6. Open a pull request against the `develop` branch.

 ---